-The Company believes that its Israeli subsidiaries qualify as a Preferred Technology Enterprise, a special tax track, under the Israeli Investment Law, 5719-1959 (the "Investment Law") and accordingly are eligible for a reduced corporate tax rate of 12% on their preferred technology income, as defined in the Investment Law, beginning from tax year 2017 and onwards.
-The Company expects that its Israeli subsidiaries will continue to qualify as a Preferred Technology Enterprise in subsequent tax years.
+The Company believes that certain of its Israeli subsidiaries qualify as a Preferred Technology Enterprises, entitled to a special tax track, under the Israeli Investment Law, 5719-1959 (the "Investment Law") and accordingly are eligible for a reduced corporate tax rate of 12% on their preferred technology income, as defined in the Investment Law, beginning from tax year 2017 and onwards.
+A Preferred Technology Enterprise becomes a Special Preferred Technology Enterprise and is entitled to a reduced corporate tax rate of 6% on their preferred technology income when the worldwide revenues reach ILS 10 billion annually.
+The Company expects that the Israeli subsidiaries qualifying as Preferred Technology Enterprises in the current year will continue to qualify as Preferred Technology Enterprises or become Special Preferred Technology Enterprises in subsequent tax years.